Conference room display

 Another key difference between a regular meeting room and a conference room is that conference rooms need to look classy.
 These rooms are where clients, investors, or company executives are hosted from time to time.
 A paper schedule on the wall simply won’t do.

 Many companies use LCD conference room displays: the displays with the cheapest upfront cost.
 However, these displays require a constant power supply and, therefore, wiring.
 The installation can be messy and unattractive.
 Many users have also noted how obtrusive LCD displays can be in the office.
-These wireless schedulers require a bright backlight to help counter glare on the LCD’s screen, adding distracting lighting to an already busy workspace.
+These conference room schedule displays require a bright backlight to help counter glare on the LCD’s screen, adding distracting lighting to an already busy workspace.

 On the other hand, e-paper displays are virtually wireless.
 Each Joan device is unbelievably power efficient and can run for months to a year on a single charge.
 Our displays can be installed on virtually any surface, keeping conference rooms looking sleek and organized.
 Joan 6 and Joan 6 Pro have touchscreen displays that not only show a room’s schedule but enable users to book a room on the spot.
 What’s more, e-paper screens are glare-free, making them clear and legible without a blaring backlight.